Dany Kane: Criminal life

 Kane's first crime was a break-and-enter when he was seventeen.
 By the age of eighteen, Kane joined a small biker gang based in St-Hubert named the Condors led by Patrick Lambert.
 While working for the Condors he earned around $700 a week making sure dealers had the product they needed.
 The Condors merged with a Hells Angels puppet group known as the Evil Ones, but Kane resented having to prove himself again to a new set of bikers and decided to branch out and sell drugs, guns, and cigarettes on his own.
 From 1990 to 1992 he was making $3000 a week from drug trafficking and sold between thirty and fifty guns and accessories.

+Kane was very active as a gun-runner, buying illegal guns smuggled in from the United States via the Kahnawake Mohawk reserve, which straddles the border between Quebec and New York state, and is one of the main smuggling routes between Montreal and New York City.
+Kane sold guns to anyone who asked and had enough money.
+Between 1990 and 1992, Kane sold at least 50 guns, which were mostly handguns or machine guns, with an average profit of $300-$400 per gun sold.
+Kane's wife, Josée, grew increasingly unhappy over the summer of 1992 with the criminals that her husband kept bringing home as she told him that his friends were disreputable, dishonest and dangerous.
+Two of Kane's friends, Martin Giroux and Eric Baker, validated his wife's concerns by stealing 20 of his illegal guns with the intention of selling the stolen arms themselves.

 In September 1992, Kane and two other men nearly beat two men to death.
-During the beating he accidentally shot one of the men in the head.
+Kane shot Baker in the legs, saying this was punishment for stealing his guns.
+During the beating he accidentally shot Baker in the head.
+Baker was left for dead in a sandpit, but was able to crawl his way to a farmhouse despite his wounds.
 Kane was convicted of conspiracy to murder, kidnapping, assault, illegal use of a firearm and possession of a gun with the serial number filed off.
 He was given a 25-month sentence of which he only served ten months in prison and another five in a transition home.